bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

    * Object
    * String

-⋅⋅⋅Arrays are objects that have indexed values which gives them a specific order. ⋅⋅⋅This makes them very easy to iterate over (using the Array.prototype methods).
+   Arrays are objects that have indexed values which gives them a specific order.
+This makes them very easy to iterate over (using the Array.prototype methods).

 3. What is closure?
 Can you code out a quick example of a closure?